Save big (up to $1,875) on small business tools with our free membership, business.com+

 CRM stands for "customer relationship management, and ERP stands for "enterprise resource planning."
 ERP solutions are primarily used for financial management and accounting, while CRMs manage the customer sales journey.
 Some ERP systems, like the Oracle NetSuite product, include CRM functionality.

-While there is no publicly available pricing information, our research indicates that Oracle NetSuite CRM comes with a minimum $999 monthly licensing fee and a per-user fee starting at $99 per month.
-The final price depends on various factors, including your company’s size, industry, required add-ons and customizations.
+While there is no publicly available pricing information, our research indicates that NetSuite CRM users can expect to pay more than $1,000 per month for the platform, plus a per user license fee.
+The final price depends on various factors, including your company's size, industry, required add-ons and customizations.
+NetSuite CRM also requires a one-time implementation fee, which can range anywhere between $10,000 and over $100,000.

 Bottom Line